How do I book an appointment? What is your availability

 How much will my tattoo cost? / How long will my tattoo take?

-My minimum rate is $200 per hour.
-If the studio I’m guesting at has a higher rate, you will be notified in advance.
+My rate is $200 per hour.
+If the studio I’m guesting at has a higher minimum rate, you’ll be notified before booking.

-For a visual guide of how long some tattoos may take, please see this page here.
+For a visual guide to help give an idea on how long some tattoos may take, please see this page here.

 Do I need to make any preparation for my tattoo appointment?